 Related reading: My mother-in-law did what even my mother wouldn’t do

-– Hire a help or a nurse to come and take care of them during the time that none of you are able to.
+– Hire help or a nurse to come and take care of them during the time that none of you is able to.

 – Try counselling for the emotional support you obviously need, and to gain skills to deal with the particulars of your condition.